byrn-baker/byrn-baker.github.io/_posts/2025-06-05-Nautobot-Workshop.md

   - Create Sites, Devices, Interfaces, IP Addresses, Connections
 - Validate in Nautobot UI

-### Part 4: Building ContainerLab topology from the Nautobot Inventory
+### Part 4: Building ContainerLab topology from the Nautobot Inventory - Release date 6/26
 Goal: Create a virtual topology based on the Nautobot inventory that can be used for testing and validation.

 - Write GraphQL queries for device + interface inventory
 - Write a Jinja2 template to create the CLAB topology YAML
 - Write a Jinja2 template to create an initial configuration with MGMT reachability

-### Part 5 - Nautobot Golden Configuration - Configuration Backups
+### Part 5 - Nautobot Golden Configuration - Configuration Backups - Release date 7/03
 Goal: Enable automated configuration backups from network devices to a Git repository using the Nautobot Golden Configuration app.

   - Configure GitHub secret in Nautobot Secrets